Nex320/EPF/README.md

 - chmod +x install
 - ./install

 And if you want to remove it?
+After running the "cd EPF" command just run the following command.
 - ./install --remove